jistiak/aika/README.md

 ## AI Cook

 ### Introduction
-We have built a solution to make grocery shopping and cooking more efficient with the help of AI.
-The project's goal is to save time as well as assist in quality meal preparation.
-The user will also be able to track their grocery inventory and consumption trend.
+We have developed an AI-powered solution to streamline grocery shopping and cooking, with the aim of making meal preparation both more efficient and higher in quality.
+Our application allows users to track their grocery inventory and consumption trends, and offers recipe suggestions based on their preferences and needs.

 ## Details of the project: